 Ravin Shunmugarajan, also Creative Hybrid, Merdeka LHS, explained how they conceptualised their campaign, saying, “Ultimately, we knew that most Asian travellers these days who travel to a paradise island will want to share their shots on social media.
 By connecting the Palau Pledge directly with the beauty of the photos, it was really about confronting travellers with their real life eco responsibilities that go hand in hand with the social content they are creating.”

-Hua Huang, Chief Creative Officer Merdeka LHS said: “We are hugely proud of Valentina and Ravin for bringing home Malaysia’s only Gold at Spikes Asia.
+Huang Ean Hwa, Chief Creative Officer Merdeka LHS said: “We are hugely proud of Valentina and Ravin for bringing home Malaysia’s only Gold at Spikes Asia.
 This talented pair fought off the competition from the region with a disarmingly simple but effective campaign proposal that really holds up the idea that advertising within the social ecosystem can be a true force for good.”